EnterpriseDB/barman/doc/manual/10-design.en.md

 2. an SSH connection for base backup operations to be used by `rsync` that allows the `barman` user on the Barman server to connect as `postgres` user on the PostgreSQL server
 3. an SSH connection for WAL archiving to be used by the `archive_command` in PostgreSQL and that allows the `postgres` user on the PostgreSQL server to connect as `barman` user on the Barman server

-Starting from PostgreSQL 9.2, you can add a streaming replication connection that is used for WAL streaming and significantly reduce RPO.
-This more robust implementation is depicted in figure \ref{scenario2b-design}.
+As an alternative to configuring WAL archiving in step 3, you can instead configure WAL streaming as described in [Scenario 1](#scenario-1-backup-via-streaming-protocol).
+This will use a streaming replication connection instead of `archive_command` and significantly reduce RPO.
+As with [Scenario 1](#scenario-1-backup-via-streaming-protocol) it is also possible to configure both WAL streaming and WAL archiving as shown in figure \ref{scenario2b-design} below.

 ![Backup via rsync/SSH with WAL streaming (Scenario 2b)\label{scenario2b-design}](../images/barman-architecture-scenario2b.png){ width=80% }